neo4j-partners/neo4j-google-cloud-dataflow/README.md

 ![04-kickoff_job.png)](images/04-kickoff_job.png)

-4. **The job is complete once all of the stages turn green and the job status field says "Successful".**
+4. **The job is complete once all of the stages turn green and the job status field says "Succeeded".**

 ![05-job_succeeded.png)](images/05-job_succeeded.png)